abethcrane/fibonacci-sequins/_posts/2022-11-01-kory-dondzila.md

 ### What drew you to tech?

 {% responsive_image path: "images/posts/2022/11/KD_red2.jpg" %}
 I actually have an art background - a double BFA in Animation and Game Development.
-Those fields intersect closely with programming, and it turned out that I picked up programming with ease.
-Where my original focus was art, I switched into doing tool development and game programming.
-After finishing those degrees I figured that if I was going to get into those areas I would probably need more than just a few coding classes, and a lot more math.
+Those fields intersect closely with programming, and I picked it up with ease.
+I switched from my original focus of art into doing tool development and game programming, and then after finishing those degrees I figured that if I was going to continue in those areas I would probably need more than just a few coding classes (and a lot more math!).
 That led me to getting my Masters in Computer Science.

 ### How did you land where you are now?
 Did you have a plan?